My shopping cart

 She has written extensively for Jo Divine and the press and has featured on radio, including BBC Womans Hour and the Channel 5 programme “How To have A Better Orgasm” and recently Davina McCall “Sex, Myths and the Menopause” on Channel 4 where she and Davina chatted about sex and much more!

 Having an extensive knowledge about sex toys, Samantha enjoys creating informative articles about sexual health and pleasure which endeavour to normalise sex and help people to talk about it.
-From sex after cancer, exploring new ways to enjoy sexual pleasure to enjoying a G-spot orgasm and sex beyond penetration, she has created many articles offering simple practicala dvcie that can help people enjoy better sexual pleasure.
+From sex after cancer, exploring new ways to enjoy sexual pleasure to enjoying a G-spot orgasm and sex beyond penetration, she has created many articles offering simple practical advice that can help people enjoy better sexual pleasure.

 Samantha is always looking at ways in which both men and women can take control of their sexual health to increase their sexual pleasure and general well being.
 Whoever you are, she believes that it is always possible to find ways in which to enjoy sex by being imaginative, adventurous and making it fun, whatever your age, health condtion, disability or sexual orientation.

-Being 51 and menopausal Samantha works hard to ensure all women going through the menopause enjoy good sexual intimacy and pleasure and don’t give up on their sex lives when there are many sex positive ways they can continue enjoying sexual pleasure.
+Being 53 and in menopause Samantha works hard to ensure all women going through the menopause enjoy good sexual intimacy and pleasure and don’t give up on their sex lives when there are many sex positive ways they can continue enjoying sexual pleasure.

-Samantha has written an extensive number of articles and edits articles created by our other amazing authors in our online magazine and she has created videos for our Jo Divine YouTube channel too in addition to her own Instagram page
+Samantha has written an extensive number of articles and edits articles created by our other amazing authors in our online magazine.

 Samantha writes regular features for leading websites, such as So Feminine, Good Housekeeping, Healthista, Glamour, Patient.com and Net Doctor.
 Her articles are regularly featured in national newspapers, including The Guardian, The Telegraph, The Independent, Daily Mail, Daily Star, Daily Express, The Sun and Metro.

-She has also written for Huff Post, Menopause SAupport, The Meno Charity, Henpicked, The Talented Ladies Club, the RealMotherHood, Womb Cancer Support, Ovacome, Trekstock, Ticking Off Breast Cancer , Owise app, Chris’ Cancer Comunity, the Latte Lounge , Hot Octopuss, Mpowered Women, Hysterical Women and the Good Sex blog.
+She has also written for Huff Post, Menopause Support, The Menopause Charity, Henpicked, The Talented Ladies Club, the RealMotherHood, Womb Cancer Support, Ovacome, Trekstock, Ticking Off Breast Cancer , Owise app, Chris’ Cancer Comunity, the Latte Lounge , Good Housekeeping, Woman and Home, Hot Octopuss, Mpowered Women, Hysterical Women and the Good Sex blog.